Notes for PPLS Applicants

 - All references must be dated within two years of your proposed start date, on institutional letterhead and signed

-Please note applications for Taught MSc programmes require at least one academic / professional reference but research programmes (such as MPhil and PhD) require two references.
+Please note applications for Taught MSc programmes require at least one academic / professional reference but some others, mainly research programmes (such as MPhil and PhD), require two references.

 MSc applicants should include a personal statement detailing the background of their interest and why they are attracted to the programme.
 The online application form will ask you to enter this directly into the online system however you do have the option to attach your personal statement as a further relevant document in the Upload Docs section.
 The School has produced some guidelines for those writing personal statement, which can be downloaded: Personal Statement Guidelines.